BDC Hamburger Icon

 The importance of professional growth with Bill Eckstrom

-Bill Eckstrom is the CEO of the Ecsell Institute, which helps managers, executives and organizations maximize their growth by providing research, data, and clarity into how their teams are performing.
-Eckstrom believes that a lack of professional development perpetuates a cycle, leading to stagnation.
+Bill Eckstrom is the CEO of the Ecsell Institute, which helps managers, executives and organizations maximize their growth by providing research, data and clarity into how their teams are performing.
+Eckstrom believes that a lack of professional development opportunities perpetuates a cycle, leading to stagnation.
 Seeking development opportunities, whether on the job or off, breaks the cycle and gets you moving forward again.

 Eckstrom says that growth opportunities are advantageous for individuals, but organizations reap similar benefits.

-We recently had the chance to speak with Eckstrom about professional growth, how it relates to professional development, and the steps you should take if you feel you aren’t growing in your career.
+We recently had the chance to speak with Eckstrom about professional growth, how it relates to professional development and the steps you should take if you feel you aren’t growing in your career.

 What is professional growth?